cryptolab-network/cryptolab-staking-treasury-proposal/README.md

 | High APY | In this mode, we select validators with <br/> <ul><li>Highest average APY in recent 84 eras</li></ul> |
 | Decentralization | In this mode, we select validators with <br/><ul><li>Highest average APY in recent 84 eras</li><li>has a verified identity</li><li>but if an identity contains multiple sub identities, only one among them would be selected</li></ul> |
 | One Thousand Validator Program| In this mode, we select validators with <br/><ul><li>is active in either Polkadot/Kusama One Thousand Validator Program</li></ul> |

+In the advanced mode, users may set their own threshold to filter validators.
+Then they can select up to 24 validators in Kusama and 16 validators in Polkadot to nominate.

 The following are the conditions we would like to take into account when we select validators.